Axcomma/react-native-threejs-2025/README.md

    - Why are there so many deprecated packages and security warnings?

 even me i don't know and I couldn't resolve it for now, (as of 2025).
 Some Three.js dependencies or Expo packages might throw warnings.
 I switched to ```yarn``` because npm kept forcing me to use --legacy-peer-deps, which was annoying.
-If you’re curious why, check this explanation.
+If you’re curious why, [click here](https://stackoverflow.com/questions/66239691/what-does-npm-install-legacy-peer-deps-do-exactly-when-is-it-recommended-wh)

  - Can I store my 3D model in the assets folder and import it with require?